Can Betta fish live with others? The answer: it’s complicated.

 Unfortunately for you, this excludes a lot of possible tank mates.

-Species that will bother your Betta are an even bigger no-no. Nippy Barbs, semi-aggressive Dwarf Cichlids, hungry Crayfish–avoid ‘em all.
+Species that’ll bother your Betta are an even bigger no-no. Nippy Barbs, semi-aggressive Dwarf Cichlids, hungry Crayfish–avoid ‘em all.

 Even if they don’t directly bother your Betta, some species can still cause stress by getting in the way.